Moosa-24/MODULE_2_MOOAKO310_fto2401_GroupA_MoosaAkoodie_JSF04/README.md

 npm run dev
 Open Your Browser:

-Navigate to http://localhost:3000 (or the port specified) to see the app in action.
+Navigate to the port specified to see the app in action.

 # How to Use It?